 What was going on in 1972?
-Besides the Munich Olympics Terrorist Attack, digital watches became the new craze and the biggest political upheaval in those modern times, Watergate.
-It was also when Shirley Chisholm.
-Chisholm, the first Black woman elected to the United States Congress, became the first Black candidate for a major party’s nomination for President of the United States.
+There was the Munich Olympics Terrorist Attack, digital watches became the new craze and the biggest political upheaval in those modern times, Watergate, shook the nation.
+It was also when Shirley Chisholm, the first Black woman elected to the United States Congress, became the first Black candidate for a major party’s nomination for President of the United States.
 During her campaign, she advocated for domestic employees to receive benefits, fought for immigrants’ rights and sponsored a bill to expand childcare for women.
 Her list of political advocacy doesn’t end there.
 Fast forward a few decades and we see Black women engaged politically at the grassroots level but rarely engaging in policy-making or other areas of policy.
 For Black women to facilitate change in this political climate, we must engage in policy analysis, creation and execution.
-The Chisolm Project honors the legacy of Congressman Chisolm by taking her words, “If they don’t give you a seat at the table, bring a folding chair” seriously.
-The project takes aim at this by educating Black girls and the community at large on through policy analysis and also developing policy.
-It will also provide specific information about legislation related to Black women and girls in the southeast, with the main goal being supportive policy development for these girls.
-It also seeks to bring attention to the current legislation in the State of Mississippi and region by providing report cards that rate legislators on policy they’ve written or supported and its effects on Black girls and those who love them.
+The Chisholm Project honors the legacy of Congresswoman Chisholm by taking her words, “If they don’t give you a seat at the table, bring a folding chair” seriously.
+The Chisholm Project takes aim at this by educating Black girls and the community at large through policy analysis and also by developing policy.
+It will also provide information about legislation related to Black women and girls in the southeast, with the main goal being supportive policy development for these individuals.
+The project also seeks to bring attention to the current legislation in the State of Mississippi and region by providing report cards that rate legislators on policy they’ve written or supported and its effects on Black girls and those who love them.

 She sat in her fullness, a little skittish but undoubtedly in control of the room, challenging older women, affirming young ones, and it was clear I needed to know her.
 C. Nicole Mason is a nationally recognized political scientist, author and thought leader.
-When we met she was facilitating the first of many focus groups and gathering data for a report she’d write about black women in the rural south.
+When we met she was facilitating the first of many focus groups and gathering data for a report she’d write about Black women in the rural south.
 I’d never met and connected with anyone who was both disarming and commanded a room the way she did.
-Her intelligence, understanding of history’s link to contemporary social issues, curiosity and homegirl sensibility assuring each individual she understood them.
-The Mason Project, the premiere think tank dedicated to black girls and young women in the southeastern United States, is named for Nicole.
-The Mason Project will focus on this same kind of research with the ultimate goal to offer more to the changemakers that influence Black girls and young women in the southeast. —nac.
+Her intelligence, understanding of history’s link to contemporary social issues, curiosity and homegirl sensibility assured each individual she understood them.
+The Mason Project, a premiere think tank dedicated to Black girls and young women in the southeastern United States, is named for Nicole.
+The Mason Project will focus on research with an ultimate goal of offering more data-driven resources to the changemakers who influence Black girls and young women in the southeast.

 My grandmother’s first three children—daughters, born while she was married to her husband, all have stories of life with mama and daddy before and after the split.
 More entertaining, however, are the stories of Ms. Leonard, the handkerchief song and a character named Hazel in grade school and beyond.
 The valedictorians and salutatorian, respectively, graduated high school with hopes of brighter days ahead.
 With little guidance their journeys, though different, evolved similarly.
 With starts and stops, graduate degrees and young families, what else might have happened with the support and nurture of a village catered to them?
 A village that considered their needs, contexts and visions for the future.
 The Evans Project is named for the star students of Henderson High School’s classes of ‘60, ‘61 and ‘63—Thelma, Carolyn and Vivian.
 And, in their honor, caters to college young women and their specific journeys.
 The Evans project provides opportunities for Black girls in college to take part in a two-year leadership fellowship, a Leadership Institute and other opportunities that hone and develop leadership skills to build their “village.” —nac.